gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Putting processors on the compile classpath or using an explicit `-processorpath` compiler argument has been deprecated and will be removed in Gradle 5.0.
 Annotation processors should be added to the `annotationProcessor` configuration instead.
 If you don't want any processing, but your compile classpath contains a processor unintentionally (e.g. as part of some library you use), use the `-proc:none` compiler argument to ignore it.

+### Play 2.2 is deprecated

+Play 2.2 is very old and deprecated now.
+Please try later version of [Play](https://www.playframework.com/).

 ## Potential breaking changes

 ### Added annotationProcessor configurations